ha0z1/idmp/plugins/node-fs/README.md

 ## Notice

-Data persistence only supports string type `globalKey` and data structures that can be serialized by `JSON.stringify`
+Data persistence only supports string type `globalKey` and data structures that can be serialized by [serialize-javascript](https://www.npmjs.com/package/serialize-javascript)